blond-admin/BLonD-cpp/README.md

 #### Libraries Installation

-* GNU Scientific Library
-If you are using a Linux distribution, in most of the cases, the following set of commands should be enough:
-    ```bash
-    wget ftp://ftp.gnu.org/gnu/gsl/gsl-latest.tar.gz
-    tar -xzvf gsl-2.1.tar.gz gsl-home
-    cd gsl-2.1
-    ./configure
-    make
-    make install #you may need sudo access for this step, if you don't have it then try ./configure --prefix=/path/to/install
-    ```

 * FFTW3 Library
   If you are using a Linux distribution, in most of the cases, the following set of commands should be enough:

     ```bash
     wget http://www.fftw.org/fftw-3.3.4.tar.gz
     tar -xzvf fftw-3.3.4.tar.gz